freifunkh/ansible/README.md

     - host_vars: ```networkd_uplink.interface, networkd_uplink.networks, networkd_uplink.dns```
     - creates a configuration for the uplink interface

+### simple_firewall role

+This role offers the common tasks needed in all of our freifunk scenarios.
+Currently this only supports IPv4.
+By default this role only opens port **22/tcp for ssh**.
+This can be changed using the ```firewall_ssh_port``` variable.
+Be careful with this because you can lock out yourself very easily.
+The role is very modular and configurable:

+**open additional ports:**

+    - firewall_open_ports_tcp: [80, 443]
+    - firewall_open_ports_udp: [10000]

+**allow forwarding for some for some interfaces:**

+If you add this to your config, the kernel parameters to activate forwarding will be set automatically.

+    - firewall_allowed_forwards:
+      - src_if: bat0
+        dest_if: exit-vpn-1
+      - src_if: bat0
+        dest_if: exit-vpn-2

+**nat:**

+    - firewall_nat_on_interfaces: ['exit-vpn-1']

+**alternative routing tables:**

+There is a rather advanced feature of the linux kernel to provide multiple routing tables on the same host.
+This is needed on the gateways since the packets in the freifunk net should get another default route than all other daemons on the gateway.
+So we need to manage two routing tables at the same time.

+    - firewall_alternative_routingtables:
+      - name: freifunk
+        when_packet_from: ["bat0", "internetz-me"]

 ### mesh networking roles

 The basic functionality is provided by the batman role.
 It handles the proper